nikhilbuilds/scriptassist/README.md

 ## 12. Improve rate limiting mechanism

 ### Made rate limiting more secure and performant.
-Replaced in - memory cache with redis and updated the rale limiting mechnism to leverage redis's expire functionlity to store the count.
-This makes the ratelimiting a lot faster.
+Replaced in - memory cache with redis and updated the rate limiting mechnism to leverage redis's expire functionlity to store the count.
+This makes the rate-limiting a lot faster.
 Ip addresses are hashed so no secure info is stored in redis.

 ## 13. Ineffective error handling strategies

-### Updated the logger to display error messages with clear contextual information and response times are logged as well.
+### Updated the logger to display error messages with clear contextual information and response times and sizes are logged as well.

 ## 14. Missing retry mechanisms for distributed operations, improved error handling for scheduled tasks and queues.

-### Update bull mq with reties and added batching and improved error handling.
+### Update bull mq with retries and added batching and improved error handling.

 ## 15. Add appropriate indexing strategies

-### Indexes were added to various fileds in the task entity.
+### Indexes were added to various fields in the task entity.

 ## 16. Add Transaction Management capability